OpenEvalProject/evals/manuscripts/elife-85241/v2/manuscript.md

 ![Figure 8.](https://cdn.elifesciences.org/articles/85241/elife-85241-fig8-v2.jpg)

-**Figure 8.:** Neurospora circadian rhythm in response to amino acid starvation.Under normal conditions, CPC-1 is expressed at its basal levels in the WT (Left) or cpc-3 (Right) strain, which is required for rhythmic expression of KOfrq gene by recruiting the histone acetyltransferase GCN-5 containing SAGA complex to the frq promoter.
+**Figure 8.:** Under normal conditions, CPC-1 is expressed at its basal levels in the WT (Left) or cpc-3KO (Right) strain, which is required for rhythmic expression of frq gene by recruiting the histone acetyltransferase GCN-5 containing SAGA complex to the frq promoter.
 Under amino acid starvation conditions, the chromatin in the frq promoter of the WT strain is constitutively compacted (due to decreased H3ac), likely due to activation of histone deacetylases or inhibition of histone acetyltransferases.
 CPC-3 and CPC-1 signaling pathway was activated by amino acid starvation and the elevated CPC-1 protein would efficiently recruit the histone acetyltransferase GCN-5 containing SAGA complex to promote the histone acetylation levels, which permitted rhythmic WCC binding at the frq promoter (Left).
 Disruption of the CPC-3 and CPC-1 signaling pathway resulted in decreased histone acetylation levels of the frq gene promoter, reduced WCC binding and damped circadian oscillations in response to the amino acid starvation stress (Right).

 Maintaining robust rhythmic gene expression and circadian activities in response to various environmental and nutritional stresses is important for the health or survival of different organisms.
 Circadian clock synchronizes metabolic processes and systemic metabolite levels, while nutrients and energy signals also feedback to circadian clocks to adapt their metabolic state (Bass, 2012; Hurley et al., 2014; Klemz et al., 2017; Reinke and Asher, 2019).
 Amino acid starvation is known to inhibit the global translation efficiency through activating GCN2-mediated eIF2α phosphorylation, which conserves energy and allows cells to reprogram gene expression to relieve stress damage.
 It was recently shown that circadian clock control of GCN2-mediated eIF2α phosphorylation was necessary for rhythmic translation initiation in Neurospora (Ding et al., 2021; Karki et al., 2020).
 However, it was previously unknown whether circadian clock would be affected by amino acid starvation stress.
 After activation of the GCN2-mediated eIF2α phosphorylation by amino acid starvation, a subset of transcripts containing overlapping upstream open reading frames (uORFs) in their 5′ untranslated region (5′ UTR) are efficiently translated, including the yeast transcription factor GCN4, the Neurospora CPC-1 and their mammalian ortholog ATF4, which activate the transcription of various amino acid biosynthetic genes (Hinnebusch, 1984; Paluh et al., 1988; Vattem and Wek, 2004).
 Our ChIP results showed that CPC-1 could rhythmically bind to the region close to C-box at the frq promoter to activate frq transcription (Figure 4A).
 WCC binding at the frq C-box region was slightly decreased under normal condition (Figure 2—figure supplement 1A), and dramatically decreased under amino acid starvation in the cpc-1KO strain (Figure 2D), suggesting that CPC-1 cooperates with WCC to promote frq transcription in response to amino acid starvation.
 Although CPC-1 rhythmically bound at the frq promoter, ChIP experiments showed that CPC-1 binding at several selected amino acid biosynthetic genes did not appear to be rhythmic (Figure 7—figure supplement 1C).
 However, our RT-qPCR results (Figure 7F and Figure 7—figure supplement 1) and the previous RNA-seq data showed that many CPC-1-targeted metabolic genes were rhythmic expressed (Hurley et al., 2018).
 It is possible that the binding of CPC-1 to these promoters is still rhythmic but with low amplitudes.
 As a result, the limited sensitivity of our ChIP assays failed to detect these rhythms.
 Alternatively, the rhythmic transcription of these genes might be controlled by the rhythmic transcriptional activation activity of CPC-1 rather than its binding.
 In addition, the rhythmic binding of WCC or WCC-controlled transcription factors (Hurley et al., 2014) might also contribute to their rhythmic transcription.